bluewin4/canon_of_oneness/README.md

 A dynamic interactive fiction engine that uses AI embeddings to create a responsive narrative experience where player choices affect story stability and progression.

+Made a new branch that has a brain-dead implementation.
+I'm working on an evolutionary Kodoku to get a better metric for the embedding stuff later.
+In the meantime just use this branch and install the requirements, make a .env with your anthropic key and run main.py

+feature/simple-llm-stability is the branch

 ## Overview

 This system creates an interactive narrative experience where: